foliojs/pdfkit/docs/forms.md

 - `pushButton` [_boolean_] - If set, the field is a pushbutton that does not retain a permanent value.
 - `radioButton` [_boolean_] - If set, the field is a set of radio buttons; if clear, the field is a checkbox.
-This flag is meaningful only if the Pushbutton flag is clear.
+This flag is meaningful only if the `pushbutton` flag is not true.
 - `toggleToOffButton` [_boolean_] - For Radio Buttons, if set, then exactly one radio button will be selected at one time.